qminer/qtopology/docs/utilities.md

 # Exported utilities

-QTopology exports several utiity classes that are used internally, but can be used entirely on their own.
+QTopology exports several utility classes that are used internally, but can be used entirely on their own.

 - [logger](#logger)
 - [cmdline](#cmdline)